dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 -  General object dumping and loading.
 -  A comprehensive range of I/O facilities for using memory-mapped files, network connections, and so on.
 -  An interface for naming files.
+The :doc:`Locators <../system/locators>`
-The Locators module provides such an interface.
+   module provides such an interface.
 -  An interface to operating system functionality, such as file renaming or deleting operations.
 The :doc:`File-System <../system/file-system>` module provides such an interface.